tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Executes all the queued functions, running ``max_processes`` number of functions at a time until the entire queue is empty.
+   Returns the results of the called functions in the order in which they were added for execution.
-   This operates by forking a new subprocess per function in which the running progress and function output are piped to the parent for display to the screen or accumulation in the :attr:`ExecProgressQueue.results` dict.
+   This operates by forking a new subprocess per function in which the running progress and function output are piped to the parent for display to the screen.

    If an exception occurs in one of the subprocesses, that exception will be raised by :meth:`ExecProgressQueue.run`